a-d-king/personal-website/src/content/posts/new-post.md

 Recursion is not easy to understand conceptually.
 However, not having complete mastery of a concept does not mean you cannot apply and learn it as you are developing as a software engineer.
 For the most part, use of recursion will be evident because you can identify a base case and a method by which to move toward it.
 Is there a condition that will inevitably and eventually be met?
 Will the inputs remain structured so that this will be the case?
 These types of questions will get you into a recursive mindset.
 Be careful though, once you start to use recursion then..

 ![Infinite](/assets/infinite_recursion.png "Infinite Recursion")

+Thank you for reading!
+Click [here](https://www.adamdonaldking.com/blog) to go back to the main page.